ShanKothari/ShanKothari.github.io/publications.md

 ## In review or revision

 R. L. Bryant\*, __S.
 Kothari__\*, J. Cavender-Bares, S. J. Curran, J. J. Grossman, S. E. Hobbie, C. Nash, G. C. Neumiller, and C. R. See\*.
-Independent effects of tree diversity on above- and belowground carbon pools after 6 years of experimental afforestation. (\*equal contributors; resubmitted after revisions to *Ecological Applications*)
+Independent effects of tree diversity on aboveground woody and soil carbon pools after 6 years of experimental afforestation. (\*equal contributors; under minor revisions at *Ecological Applications*)

 __S.
 Kothari__.
 [When and how does photoinhibition matter for plant fitness?](https://ecoevorxiv.org/repository/view/3659/) *EcoEvoRxiv* (in revision at *American Journal of Botany*).